DOI-ONRR/doi-extractives-data/_case-studies/desoto.md

 In 2014, Louisiana had a total of 23.25 trillion cubic feet of proved natural gas reserves.[^6] Louisiana experienced the largest drop in natural gas production in the country in 2014, with a decline of 16%.[^7]

-In 2014, the U.S. Energy Information Administration estimated that there were 16.6 trillion cubic feet of {{ "proved reserves" | term }} in the Haneysville or Bossier Shale in Texas and Louisiana.[^8] Louisiana ranked fifth in the nation for proved shale gas reserves.[^9]
+In 2014, the U.S. Energy Information Administration estimated that there were 16.6 trillion cubic feet of {{ "proved reserves" | term }} in the Haneysville/Bossier Shale in Texas and Louisiana.[^8] Louisiana ranked fifth in the nation for proved shale gas reserves.[^9]

 ### Natural gas production in northern Louisiana[^10]